 15. Buy bulky clothing items that you need for the trip in the country you’re visiting.

 It saves having to pack them and simultaneously supports the local businesses there, if you shop carefully.
 Again, a lighter pack means fewer carbon emissions.
 If you have to purchase new clothes for your trip, include it in your budget and save yourself some fun shopping abroad.
 You’re more likely to find items in season too, since the country is experiencing it at that moment.
+For some tips on things to consider when shopping, check out my post on Fair Trade.)

 16. Travel within your limits, or be prepared for unpleasant consequences.